meimeitan/Classification-of-COVID-19-from-Chest-X-ray-images-via-Convolutional-Neural-Network/README.md

-Classification of COVID-19 from Chest X-ray images via  Convolutional Neural Networks
+**Classification of COVID-19 from Chest X-ray images via  Convolutional Neural Network**

 **ABSTRACT**

 COVID-19 is a rapidly spreading viral disease that can cause serious lung inflammation and even death.
 Many studies have shown that chest radiography images are highly suitable for differentiating patients with chronic diseases from those with normal healthy lungs.
-Chest Xray is used for this project having taken into consideration its wider applicability, driven by factors such as the substantially lower cost and far shorter acquisition time, compared to CT scans.
+Chest X-ray is used for this project having taken into consideration its wider applicability, driven by factors such as the substantially lower cost and far shorter acquisition time, compared to CT scans.
 With advances in the field of artificial intelligence including Convolutional Neural Networks (CNN), it has become possible to apply sophisticated computer analysis to medical